-Students who do not comply with uniform requirements will be isolated at break and lunch times.
+Students who do not comply with uniform requirements will be isolated.

 JMHS will allow for certain adaptations to the uniform policy for students on the basis of protected characteristics.
 Please contact Mrs Limbrick, Deputy Headteacher, or your child's Year Leader who can answer queries and respond to requests for adaptations.